glpi-project/docdev/source/plugins/database.rst

 Creating and updating tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Creating and updating tables must be done in the plugin installation process.
 You will add the required code to the ``plugin_{myplugin}_install``.
-As the same fucntion is used for both installation and update, you'll have to make tests to know what to do.
+As the same function is used for both installation and update, you'll have to make tests to know what to do.

 For example, we will create a basic table to store some configuration for our plugin: